-Reputation matters.
+Reputation matters, especially in a close-knit community like Minneapolis, Minnesota.
 Whether you’re an individual, a professional, or a business owner, false statements can cause serious harm to your personal or professional life.
 If someone has spread false information that damages your reputation, you are likely wondering: Can you sue for defamation of character?

-The answer is yes—but only under specific legal conditions.
-Defamation laws prevent reputational harm, but cases require proving falsity, harm, and intent.
-In this guide, we’ll break down everything you need to know about defamation lawsuits, the legal process, and how to take action if your reputation is at stake.
+The answer is yes, but only under specific legal conditions under Minnesota law.
+Defamation laws in Minnesota prevent reputational harm, but cases require proof of falsehood, harm, and intent.
+In this guide, we’ll break down everything you need to know about defamation lawsuits, the legal process in Minnesota courts, and how to take action if your reputation is at stake in the Minneapolis-St. Paul area.

 Defamation laws differ by state, but the core principles remain the same.
-Below, we’ll define what constitutes defamation and explain when a lawsuit is valid.
+In Minnesota, we’ll define what constitutes defamation and explain when a lawsuit is valid.

 What Defamation Means Under the Law

 Defamation refers to false statements that damage a person’s or business’s reputation.
-The law recognizes defamation of character based on two types:
+Minnesota law recognizes defamation of character based on two types:

 - Libel – Defamation in written, printed, or recorded form (e.g., newspapers, blogs, social media posts).